 The University of Nottingham, a large comprehensive British university with particular strength in psychology, political theory, economics, biosciences, film studies, and American studies, offers students an opportunity to become fully immersed in the British academic system, live in residence with British students, and participate in all elements of student life in England.

-England: Sussex University, year or semester
+France: Lille III, year or semester

-France: Sciences Po–Lille III, year or semester
+France: Sciences Po-Lille, year or semester

 France: University of Rennes II Haute Bretagne, year or semester